 20.3.
 The K-9 Officer shall receive a seven and a half percent (7.5%) premium.

 20.4.
 Certified instructors assigned to provide training, other than an FTO assignment, will receive a seven and a half percent (7.5%) premium for the entire day if they spend at least four (4) hours of their shift providing training.
 Time spent preparing training materials will not count as time spent training for the purposes of this section.

 20.5.
 The Department will provide parking for employees when they are required to work at football games.

 20.6.
 Working Out of Classification.
-Whenever an employee is assigned the principal duties and responsibilities of an employee in a higher classification for a single shift or greater period of time, that employee shall be paid three (3) steps above his/her present salary, or shall receive the salary at the bottom of the range for the classification in which s/he is working, whichever is greater, for all such time worked.
+Whenever an employee is assigned the principal duties and responsibilities of an employee in a higher classification for a single shift or greater period of time, that employee shall be paid three (3) steps above their present salary, or shall receive the salary at the bottom of the range for the classification in which the employee is working, whichever is greater, for all such time worked.